percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/backup_verification.rst

 :ref:`replication_howto` guide provides a detailed instructions on how to take the backup and set up the replication.

-For checking the backup consistency you can use either the original server where the backup was taken, or another test server created by using a different backup method (such as cold backup, mysqldump or LVM snapshots) as the master server in the replication setup.
+For checking the backup consistency you can use either the original server where the backup was taken, or another test server created by using a different backup method (such as cold backup, mysqldump or LVM snapshots) as the source server in the replication setup.

 Using pt-table-checksum
 =========================

 This tool is part of the |Percona Toolkit|.
-It performs an online replication consistency check by executing checksum queries on the master, which produces different results on replicas that are inconsistent with the master.
+It performs an online replication consistency check by executing checksum queries on the source, which produces different results on replicas that are inconsistent with the source.

 After you confirmed that replication has been set up successfully, you can `install <http://www.percona.com/doc/percona-toolkit/installation.html>`_ or download *pt-table-checksum*.
 This example shows downloading the latest version of *pt-table-checksum*: ::